Introduction to solar watches

-Seiko, who make some excellent solar watches, recommend a battery replacement once every decade.
+Seiko, who make some excellent solar watches, recommends a battery replacement once every decade.
 Not too much to ask, is it?

-This means you watch can perform for more than this ten year period.
+This means your watch can perform for more than this ten-year period.
 An Eco-Drive comes with a replacement battery.
 Testing has shown that a Citizen battery can retain over 80% of its capacity over a 20 year lifetime.
-So this ten year figure is a minimum!
+So this ten-year figure is a minimum!

 Made by brands you can trust

-There’s an abundance of decent options from multiple brands.
+Decent options are abundant from multiple brands.
 You can find a make you love in a style that reflects your personality.